angular/angular/docs/TRIAGE_AND_LABELS.md

 The caretaker should be able to determine which component the issue belongs to.
 The components have a clear piece of source code associated with it within the `/packages/` folder of this repo.

-* `comp: docs-infra` - the angular.io application and docs-related tooling
 * `comp: animations`
 * `comp: bazel` - @angular/bazel rules
 * `comp: benchpress`